BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 			- Ensure email does not land in spam
 			- Configure sender label
 	- Search bar?
-		- For Userlist to find user (username or email)
+		- For Userlist to find user (username OR email)
 			- ensure the table does not load in a way that it takes up the whole screen => implement scrolling
 	- Button to turn users to admin ( + confirmation )
-		- have a superadmin?
+		- have a superadmin?(done, technically)
 	- unsubscribe everywhere to not cause bloating for devices/pc's?

 	- 2D array to view user's tasklists on overseer table??( 3D to view tasks?? )
 		- IF implemented: how to ensure it does not bloat the page in case we have too many users

 SECONDARY:
+	- Merge styling dev's css changes
 	- user account update:
 		- update username / email / password
 		- delete own account